MetPX/sarracenia/doc/sr3.1.rst

 * The inability to process groups of messages.
 * The inability to add other queueing protocols (limited to rabbitmq/AMQP.)

 in 2020, Development began on v03.

-V03 is a deep refactor of Sarracenia, brining support for MQTT in addition to AMQP, and pluggable organization that makes it easy to add other message queueing protocols. whereas v02 was an application that one could add snippets of python code to customize to a certain degree, V03 is a set of python APIs with used to implement a CLI.
+V03 is a deep refactor of Sarracenia, bringing support for MQTT in addition to AMQP, and pluggable organization that makes it easy to add other message queueing protocols. whereas v02 was an application that one could add snippets of python code to customize to a certain degree, V03 is a set of python APIs with used to implement a CLI.
 It